IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 ------------------------------------------------------------------------------

-Under security group remove the default group and choose the security group we have created which is `Whizvpcendpoint-sg` (Policy: Choose Full Access ) and click on Create Endpoint button.
+Under security group remove the default group and choose the security group we have created which is `vpcendpoint-sg` (Policy: Choose Full Access ) and click on Create Endpoint button.

 `Note: Copy the endpoint of the VPC and paste in your notepad`